 - the division of assets - performed by a French notary.

-Our French lawyers can help you with legal representation or counselling if you want to apply for divorce in France.
+Our French lawyers can help you with legal representation or counseling if you want to apply for divorce in France.

 Family law regarding children in France

 In case of divorce or separation, the court will decide the parent’s custody rights.
 This decision is made in the best interest of the child.
 Child custody in France is of two types: